wandb/docs/docs/tutorials/tensorflow_sweeps.md

 ## 🎨 Example Gallery

-See examples of projects tracked and visualized with W&B in our [Gallery →](https://app.wandb.ai/gallery)
+See examples of projects tracked and visualized with W&B in the [Gallery →](https://app.wandb.ai/gallery)

 ## 📏 Best Practices
 1. **Projects**: Log multiple runs to a project to compare them. `wandb.init(project="project-name")`